D-C2211/mealserver/README.md

 - Access cuisine areas/regions (Italian, Mexican, Indian, etc.)
 - Access common ingredients database (575+ ingredients)

+### Prompts
+- Access meals with the help of some prompts (pre-defined templates to assist more natural language requests)

 ## Usage

 To run the server: